 - Why are you interested in and committed to community and civic engagement?

 - What community action have you taken in the past?

 - How did you learn about the Community Engaged Scholars program?

 - What do you hope to accomplish through the program?

 - How do you think you will benefit from and contribute to a community of scholars who are eager to apply their academic work to community service?

 - How will you use this experience in your future career or life goals?

 To receive the Community Engaged Scholar designation, you must complete a minimum of 9 credit hours of approved Community Engaged Learning courses, record 400 service hours, complete USU 2160: Civic Foundations, and develop and complete a capstone project and a reflective e-portfolio.
-Service Hours can be counted starting the semester the student is accepted into the program.
+Service Hours properly documented in AggieSync can be counted prior to acceptance into the program.